kaanersoy/twitter-clone/README.md

-# Twitter Clone with Vue.js
+# Twitter Clone with Vue.js 🐦

 Twitter clone made with Vue.js, Vue Router, Vuex and Axios-mock-adapter(for fake REST API).

-- No any css library
+- Pure CSS
-- One more feature than twitter: `Tweet editing 🖋`
+- One more feature `Tweet editing 🖋`

 ## 💻 Techs